the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 In the most basic setup it just is used as a database for your bot.
 However in a more advanced setup this allows you to share the policies with others or allows you to subscribe to common lists used in the community.

-First of all you should define a default banlist.
+First of all you should define a default policy list.
 This is where all your actions go to.

 To set this up you run: